Organizations choosing to reaffirm their commitments to diversity, equity and inclusion (DE&I) must ensure that LGBTQ+ workers are not overlooked.

 The plus (+) is added as a means to include others who don't feel they fit the LGBTQ descriptions.
 Examples: Asexual, Intersex, Pansexual, and Two-Spirit (pan-Indigenous American identity).

-When working to build an inclusive workplace, it's important to address things that block inclusion, such as unconscious bias that can lead to microaggressions.
-These two examples are from Media Partners' top-selling course, Unintentional Still Hurts: Overcoming Unconscious Bias.
+When working to build an inclusive workplace, it's important to address things that block inclusion, such as unconscious bias.
+This example shows how training that uses relatable scenarios can help people turn unintentional offenses into opportunities for increased understanding.

 How Can Employers Make Workspaces More Inclusive for LGBTQ+ Workers?